-Our group is interested in the development of selective C-C bond forming methods and the use of these methods in the synthesis of bioactive compounds.
-We are also interested in the application of our methods in domino sequences.
+Our group is interested in the development of selective C-C bond-forming methods and their application to the synthesis of bioactive compounds.
+We are also interested in applying our methods to domino sequences.

 Presently, we are investigating: